gitlabhq/gitlabhq/doc/README.md

 - [GitLab self-managed](#gitlab-self-managed): Install, administer, and maintain your own GitLab instance.
 - [GitLab.com](#gitlabcom): GitLab's SaaS offering.
 You don't need to install anything to use GitLab.com, you only need to [sign up](https://gitlab.com/users/sign_in) and start using GitLab straight away.

+For more information on managing your subscription and [Customers Portal](https://customers.gitlab.com) account, please see [Getting Started with Subscriptions](getting-started/subscription.md).

 The following sections outline tiers and features within GitLab self-managed and GitLab.com.